UncleRus/esp-idf-lib/examples/mpu6050/default/README.md

 ## What it does

-MPU6050 is a Micro Electro-mechanical system (MEMS), it consists of three-axis accelerometer and three-axis gyroscope.
-It helps us to measure velocity, orientation, acceleration, displacement and other motion like features.
+This example initializes an MPU-6050 connected on the I2C bus and then displays the accelerometer and gyroscope data in gravity and degrees per second in an endless loop.

 **NOTE:**
-Example is tested on ESP-IDF 4.4 and ESP32 Wrover Module
+Example is tested on ESP-IDF v4.4, v5.1 and ESP32 Wrover Module

 ## Wiring